Pulcheria is Raskolnikov and Dounia's mom. She loves her baby (oh dang: do you think she calls him her Little Raskol?) and would do anything for him.

 Even, according to him, push her daughter into the arms of the cruel Pyotr Petrovitch Luzhin, whose money and power might help Raskolnikov get ahead in the world.

 We think Raskolnikov judges his mother too quickly on that count.
 After all, she makes it clear in the letter that she really does think Luzhin is a bum.
-She knew he would react strongly to the letter and probably step in and stop the marriage.
+She knew he'd react strongly to the letter and probably step in and stop the marriage.

 Despite her flaws, she is also very much associated with the word "love."
 We find "love" more times in her letter than in the whole rest of the novel.
-Her intense love for her son, though, is many ways her downfall.
+Her intense love for her son, though, is in many ways her downfall.

 Though Raskolnikov moves between cruelty and kindness with his mother, she just can't understand why he's so strange.
 Dounia and Razumihin take pains to hide his crimes from her, but Pulcheria knows full well what's going on, even if she doesn't talk about it.
-This is why she clings so tightly to the story of Raskolnikov rescuing children from a burning building, and even goes to see those children.
+This is why she clings so tightly to the story of Raskolnikov rescuing children from a burning building and even goes to see those children.